wadegamache/Phishing-Email-Analysis/README.md

 - [MXToolbox](https://mxtoolbox.com/) (DNS lookup, blacklist checks, email header analysis)
 - [hybrid-analysis.com](https://hybrid-analysis.com/) (Sandboxing, IOC's, file and URL analysis)

-## First Email
+## "Amazon" Email

 ![image](https://github.com/user-attachments/assets/ce7ba3e7-8227-4175-907d-300dc6d870b5)

-This first email appears to be from "amazon" at first glance because of the familiar logo.
+This email appears to be from "amazon" at first glance because of the familiar logo.
 The subject line is labeled "Action Required: Billing Information Issues..." to create a sense of urgency and rush the recipient.
 Closer inspection of the senders email shows that it was from "info@simplecrew,com" with the email "no-reply@sys,amz,com" above, similar to a legit amazon email domain.
 If you hover the mouse over the "no-reply@sys,amz,com" it redirects you back to the "simplecrew" domain.
 A quick google search of "sys,amz,com email domain" brings up blogs and posts about email scamming.
 The first clue that this email is not legit.

 ![image](https://github.com/user-attachments/assets/6cfe0bfc-f969-481d-b2f2-3c18ac66ecd7)